alchemy-fullstack-js-spring-2018/array-methods/LAB.md

 Takes a callback of signature `(item) => {}` and creates a new array with all items whose callback returned `true` or a truthy value.

-Any holes in the array should be skipped (don't call the callback function).
+Any holes in the array should be skipped (don't call the callback function, it always "fails" predicate).

 Returns the new array of "filtered" items.